bryanhoulton/tango/README.md

 ## Getting Started

-You can check out the example project in `src/example/` to see how Tango works.
-I haven't listed this package on NPM yet, so you'll have to clone the repo and run `yarn install` to get started.
+You can check out the example project [here](https://github.com/bryanhoulton/tango-example) to see how it works.

-After installing, run `yarn example` to run the example app.

 ## Features